 One of the main advantages of using bitumen hot ships is their ability to handle bulk deliveries, making them ideal for projects with extensive bitumen requirements.
 They are also well-suited for existing bitumen terminals, reducing the need for extensive setup or additional infrastructure.
 However, if the desired transport route lacks the necessary facilities to support hot ship use, costs may become less efficient.

 There are, however, some disadvantages to consider when opting for bitumen hot ships.
 The limited availability of hot ships can constrain transportation options.
 Erecting an unloading jetty and pipework represents a significant investment for customers.
-The frequency of delivery can affect heating costs, and storage tank availability may limit the number of grades that can be supplied or may not have sufficient capacity.
-Moreover, maintaining large quantities of product in a heated state adds to the overall cost of using bitumen hot ships for transportation.
+The frequency of delivery can affect heating costs, and storage tank availability may limit the number of grades.
+That can be supplied or may not have sufficient capacity.
+Moreover, maintaining large quantities of product in a heated state adds.
+To the overall cost of using bitumen hot ships for transportation.

 Bitumen Containers (Bitutainers)